lewhunt/divz/README.md

 ## Advanced Usage

 The demos illustrate how the component can be initialised with more props - along with images and videos inside the child divs - for a richer user experience.
-Demo 3 goes even further and uses a custom video component with preview images, optimised to only play video when the current item is active:
+Demo 3 goes even further and uses a custom video component with preview images, optimised to only play video when the current item is the selected index (active):

 ```jsx
 <Divz